thomastan99/Capstone/README.md

 **Scikit-survival**
 We used the Cox Proportional-Hazards (CoxPH) model under this package and evaluated the performance based on C-Index.
 C-Index obtained was 0.5, indicating that the model performance was no better than random chance.
+This can be found in file sksurv.ipynb.

 **Lifelines**
 We used the Cox Proportional-Hazards (CoxPH) model under this package and evaluated the performance based on AUC, PRAUC and C-Index.
 The model yields AUC score of 0.936, PRAUC score of 0.0539 and C-Index of 0.93.
+This can be found in file lifeline.ipynb.

 **DeepSurv**